formicidae-tracker/fort-configuration/README.md

 ## Mandatory variable

-For a proper configuration, one must sets the appropriate variable in `group_vars/all`.
+For a proper configuration, one must set some sensible variables in `group_vars/vault`.
+Make sure to encrypt them properly if you push them in a SMC.

 ## Site branches